-It is my pleasure, on behalf of the Governing Body, to welcome you to Thomas A Becket Junior School.
+It is our pleasure, on behalf of the Governing Body, to welcome you to Thomas A Becket Junior School.
 We hope you take a moment to look through our website to see a small showcase of the wonderful and varied school life that all TAB pupils enjoy.

 Our aim is to help TAB children develop into happy and confident individuals; with lively and enquiring minds; and a secure, developing understanding of the world in which they live.